-Definite-Lived Intangible Assets Weighted Average Amortization Life
+Lived Intangible Assets Weighted Average Amortization Life (in years)

-(in t housands) (in years)
+(in t housands)

 Client relationships \$ 7,000 13

 Other intangible assets 2,300 10

 Total definite-lived intangible assets \$ 9,300 12

 The goodwill resulting from the transaction is primarily attributable to the potential growth of the Company's DSA businesses from customers and technology introduced through Brains On-Line and the assembled workforce of the acquired business.
 The goodwill attributable to Brains On-Line is not deductible for tax purposes.